-- Ensure that across the district, opportunities for afforestation, environmental protection, habitat creation and climate adaptation are maximised and potential realised; - Ensure that, working with partners, a consistent new approach to land management practices is agreed and delivered across the district to build on the above and deliver against the Pollinator Action Plan; and - Ensure that the Council provides leadership by ensuring our own actions and operations are as environmentally friendly as possible and empowering residents to take responsibility for managing areas of land appropriately.
+- Ensure that across the district, opportunities for tree and woodland planting, natural regeneration, environmental protection, habitat creation and climate adaptation are maximised and potential realised; - Ensure that, working with partners, a consistent new approach to land management practices is agreed and delivered across the district to build on the above and deliver against the Pollinator Action Plan; and - Ensure that the Council provides leadership by ensuring our own actions and operations are as environmentally friendly as possible and empowering residents to take responsibility for managing areas of land appropriately.

-- Refreshing the Council's open space management plans, adaptation plans and open space information boards to ensure they align with and support action to deliver mitigation and adaptation to the climate emergency and help to explain why we are managing spaces differently; - Preparing a community 'call for sites' to empower residents to manage open spaces on behalf of the Council and partners in line with the Pollinator Action Plan' - Mapping and quantifying opportunities for wildflower meadows, habitat creation and tree planting schemes across the district, overlaying Council and other public sector land ownerships to identify potential early deliverable projects.
-Aim to initiate 3-4 flagship pilot areas in year one; - Building on the above mapping exercise, prepare bids for round 2 of the Urban Tree Challenge Fund and other available tree planting and woodland creation grants in 2020; - Building on the 'Green Makeover' ideas identified in the Taunton Garden Town Vision including promoting a scheme for residents to plant apple trees in every garden and increase tree cover; - Exploring the potential to use Council-owned nurseries to grow our own trees, to reduce the costs and potentially emissions associated with transporting trees to be planted in the district from elsewhere; and
+- Progressively changing how we manage our parks and open spaces towards less intensive practices that align with and respond to the climate emergency and increase biodiversity; - Preparing a community 'call for sites' to empower residents to manage open spaces on behalf of the Council and partners in line with the Pollinator Action Plan - Mapping and quantifying opportunities for wildflower meadows, habitat creation and tree planting schemes across the district, overlaying Council and other public sector land ownerships to identify potential early deliverable projects.
+Initiating 3 or 4 flagship pilot areas in year one; - Building on the above mapping exercise, prepare bids for round 2 of the Urban Tree Challenge Fund and other available tree planting and woodland creation grants in 2020 and taking opportunities for early delivery; - Building on the 'Green Makeover' ideas identified in the Taunton Garden Town Vision including promoting a scheme for residents to plant apple trees in every garden and increase tree cover; - Transforming our Council-owned horticultural nurseries into best practice facilities to grow our own trees, reduce the costs and potentially emissions associated with transporting trees to be planted in the district from elsewhere,

-• Exploring potential to incorporate proposals for biodiversity or environmental net gain and protection of soil quality into Local Plan Review.
+- and support the move to less intensive and lower carbon management practices; and - Exploring potential to incorporate proposals for biodiversity or environmental net gain and protection of soil quality into Local Plan Review.